• Home

 by Dannelle

 I always wanted to study what Miss Sarah was going to be taught in school, before that year started.
 I thought that would help better to prepare me to assist her in her lessons or find material that worked with it so I could build on her education.
 Third grade is a transitional year for your child.
 Kindergarten, first grade, and second grade are considered primary grades where your child learns basic skills that serve as the foundation for learning.
 In third grade, your child will begin to learn skills that are more complex.
 This is especially true in reading and writing.
 If your child is in third grade, you can help by supporting these reading and writing skills every third grader needs to know.
 Reading Comprehension Reading comprehension is a big deal in third grade.
 Your child will need to be able to ask and answer questions about a text, as well as determine the main idea and any supporting details.
-This is especially important since most third graders are expected to take part in … [Read more...]
+This is especially important since most third graders are expected to take … [Read more...]

 Filed Under: Educational, English Tagged With: reading, writing